dmg-lab/AlgebraicShiftingBenchmarks/README.md

 # Algebraic Shifting Benchmarks

-This repository contains the neccesary scripts, build instructions and examples for benchmarking the implementation of Exterior Algebraic Shifting available in Oscar.jl.
+This repository contains the neccesary scripts and examples for benchmarking the implementation of Exterior Algebraic Shifting available in Oscar.jl.

 This is the software companion to the article "Faster Algebraic Shifting" by Antony Della Vecchia, Michael Joswig and Fabian Lenzen.